primer/brand/contributor-docs/adrs/adr-002-conversion-to-monorepo.md

 It would help us to:

-- separate concerns by domain, while remaining in the same repository
+- separate concerns vertically by domain, while remaining in the same repository
-- improve experience for new contributors to the repo
+- improve the experience for new contributors to the repo
 - publish design tokens as a separate package if needed
 - publish css stylesheets as a separate package if needed

 ## Consequences

-- We may want to consider renaming the repository to `primer-brand`
+- We may want to consider renaming the repository to `primer/brand`
 - Engineering effort will be required to disentangle the current single repo configuration, including all established CI/CD automation.

 ## Actions